nianticlabs/ace/README.md

 Having done the steps above, you are ready to experiment with ACE!

-> **Note:**
-> The pretrained, scene-agnostic, encoder network is provided as a Git LFS file (`ace_encoder_pretrained.pt`).
-> Make sure LFS is installed and configured correctly before proceeding with the training and evaluation of ACE
-> networks.
-> See [this guide](https://github.com/git-lfs/git-lfs#getting-started) for further information.

 ## Datasets

 The ACE method has been evaluated using multiple published datasets: